Bruce & Lisa Burkholder

 Bruce and Lisa joined EBI in 2005.
 Since 2011 Bruce has served as the EBI General Director.
 Lisa serves in Reception and in the Shipping Department.

-Bruce is completing a D.Min. degree in Missions from Trinity Evangelical Divinity School, in Deerfield, IL.
+In 2018 Bruce completed a D.Min. degree in Missions from Trinity Evangelical Divinity School, in Deerfield, IL.

 Cynthia was saved at the age of nine after being invited to church by her next door neighbors.
 At the age of ten, after hearing her very first missionary story of Amy Carmichael, the Lord began a work and desire in her heart to one day become a missionary.